thenerveclub/website/README.md

-# Nerve Global – Founded in 2019.
+# Nerve Global GmbH – Founded in 2019

 ## About